 Weather and Clothing

 Lexington's summers are warm with temperatures averaging in the 80's (30C) and winters are cold with lows averaging in the 20's (-5C).
-J-1 exchange cadets should plan to bring uniforms with them to accomodate the different weather conditions.
+J-1 exchange cadets should plan to bring uniforms with them to accommodate the different weather conditions.
 Cadets wear a class uniform on a daily basis, consisting of slacks and a collared shirt.
 For military labs, they often wear the Army ACU.
 There are also formal occasions when you may want to wear your dress uniform.
 You should bring clothing for physical training as well.
 Civilian clothes are not worn in barracks.

 Do not worry about bringing military gear with you, but do bring warm clothing to wear during the field training exercises.
 The ROTC department will issue any equipment you may need for military training and exercises.